New national study support system (scholarship benefits + tuition fee reduction/exemption)

 Details of each procedure will be announced on the portal site.
 Please check the portal site frequently.

-What JASSO/University does Procedures that scholarship students must complete
+Notifications from JASSO and universities Procedures that scholarship students must complete

 June